Start From

 N/3D Hluhluwe-Umfolozi

-Depart from Durban International Airport and arrive at Hluhluwe-Umfolozi, just before lunch, lunch at the lodge, then depart for whichever activity you have chosen from the below listing or have a late afternoon for a sundowner at Lodge.
-Viewing the most amazing African Sunset.
-Depending on flight arrival times.
-(Please read additional activities below, this need to be booked in advance and is an additional cost).
+Depart from Durban International Airport and arrive at Hluhluwe-Umfolozi just before lunch.
+Lunch at the lodge, then depart for whichever activity you have chosen from the list below, or enjoy a late afternoon sundowner at the lodge while viewing the most amazing African sunset (depending on flight arrival times).

-After breakfast at 08H00, depart for a game drive in the Umfolozi National Park.
-Return to the Lodge for lunch and in the
+After breakfast at 08H00, depart for a game drive in Umfolozi National Park.
+Return to the lodge for lunch.

-Afternoon departs for a boat cruise on the St Lucia river-viewing of hippos, bird life, and crocodiles.
+In the afternoon, depart for a boat cruise on the St Lucia River, viewing hippos, birdlife, and crocodiles.

 Birding